- Veterinary medicine has become more advanced and therefore expensive.

 From what age can I insure my pet?

 You can insure your pet from six to eight weeks of age depending on which company you select.
-Some companies will then continue cover for life while others state that renewal at the age of ten years is at their discretion.

 What if my pet already has an illness?